ucsdwcsng/wiros_processing_node/README.md

 - `d_thresh` : Limits of the range of ToF to search over in meters.

-- `pkt_smoothing_window` : Number of past packets to average over for a given transmitter, only used in algorithms which do this smoothing.
+- `smoothing_window` : Number of past packets to average over for a given transmitter, only used in algorithms which do this smoothing.
 This should be determined by how fast you expect the channel to change and how fast the target devices are transmitting.

 - `rssi_thresh` : Only evaluate CSI with RSSI above this limit.
 Filters out poor-quality measurements.

 - `valid_tx_ant` : Which transmitters to use.
 Some devices may advertise 4 transmitters in the training field but will leave of the slots empty.

+- `correct_tof_offset` : Try to shift TOF to 0 by fitting a complex exponential to subcarrier phase and then dividing it out.
+Helps remove CFO, NTS offset.

 ### Device-Related